Data Collection¶

 hostobject |

-Collects basic information about the host (such as OS information, hardware information, etc.) |
+Host basic information (operating system, hardware information, etc.) |

-container | Collects container or Kubernetes data on the host; if no containers exist on the host, the collector exits directly |
+Host container or Kubernetes data (if there are no containers on the host, the collector will exit automatically) |

 -

-directory under the DataKit installation directory, copy host_processes.conf.sample
+folder in the DataKit installation directory, copy host_processes.conf.sample

-, and rename it to host_processes.conf
+, rename it to host_processes.conf

 to true

-For more details, refer to Processes.
+For more details, refer to Process.

 Resource Catalog¶